grbl/grbl/README.md

 ##Gcode

-To generate the G-code you can use any slicing program and slice any vectorial drawing.
+To generate the G-code you can use any slicing program and slice a vectorial drawing.
 We used Inkscape because it is opensource and you can do vectorial drawings and slice them directly with the [Laser Plug-In](https://jtechphotonics.com/?page_id=2012).
 You have to take into account when sittuating the drawing in the page that the center (0,0) of the robot is situated on the left motor.

 To send G-code to the robot we had used http://chilipeppr.com/grbl or [Universal G-code Sender](https://github.com/winder/Universal-G-Code-Sender)